ParaGroup/StreamBenchmarks/README.md

 * <strong>Apache Flink</strong>
 * <strong>WindFlow</strong> ([link](https://github.com/ParaGroup/WindFlow))

+For WindFlow, benchmarks are available also for the new release 3.x having a slightly different API than WindFlow version 2.x.

 The same applications (except YSB) have also been provided in <strong>BriskStream</strong>, a research SPS for multicores.
 They can be found [here](https://github.com/Xtra-Computing/briskstream).
 If you need to test YSB in BriskStream, send an email to me and I will share the source code with you.

 Dataset files are quite large.
 For some applications, the scripts to generate them have been provided in this repository.
 For the other applications, send me an email.